 According to traditional neoclassical growth theory, output growth results from one or more of three factors: increases in labor quantity and quality (through population growth and education), increases in capital (through saving and investment), and improvements in technology (see Appendix 3.1).
 Closed economies (those with no external activities) with lower savings rates (other things being equal) grow more slowly in the short run than those with high savings rates and tend to converge to lower per capita income levels.
 Open economies (those with trade, foreign investment, etc.), however, experience income convergence at higher levels as capital flows from rich countries to poor countries where capital-labor ratios are lower and thus returns on investments are higher.
 Consequently, by impeding the inflow of foreign investment, the heavy-handedness of many developing countries' governments, according to neoclassical growth theory, will retard growth with the rest of the world.

-Closed economy An economy in which there are no foreign trade transactions or other economic contacts in the economies of the developing world.
+Open economy An economy that practices foreign trade and has extensive financial and nonfinancial contacts with the rest of the world. in the economies of the developing world.
 In addition, openness is said to encourage greater access to foreign production ideas that can raise the rate of technological progress.

+Closed economy An economy in which there are no foreign trade transactions or other economic contacts